webscopeio/DockerWorkshop/README.md

 we've seen something similar before just instead of `alpine` we now have `node:alpine` [Node docker hub](https://hub.docker.com/_/node/) it's because `alpine` image doesn't have node.js installed.
 We could play with it install it and use that, but why when somebody did it before us.

 `RUN npx create-react-app my-app` [RUN reference](https://docs.docker.com/engine/reference/builder/#run) with `RUN` you can execute any command on top of the current image and commit the changes.
-These commands run only durring build phase of an image.
+These commands run only during build phase of an image.

-`WORKDIR my-app` [WORKDIR reference](https://docs.docker.com/engine/reference/builder/#workdir) we just set `/my-app` as working directory so in instructions like `RUN`, `CMD`, `ADD` we don't have to specify path from the root `/`.
+`WORKDIR my-app` [WORKDIR reference](https://docs.docker.com/engine/reference/builder/#workdir) we just set `/my-app` as working directory so in instructions like `RUN`, `CMD`, `ADD` we don't have to specify the path from the root `/`.

 `EXPOSE 3000` [EXPOSE reference](https://docs.docker.com/engine/reference/builder/#expose)
 this instruction does not actually publish the port.
 It functions as a type of documentation between the person who builds the image and the person who runs the container.